$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

 Let us turn to the discussion of the uncertainty.
-The major uncertainty comes from the estimate of the ${\cal O}_8$ matrix elements which we estimate to be around $35\%$ \cite{DLZ12}.
-Then there is the phase of the WA contribution, $\delta_{L,R}$, for which we assign an uncertainty $ |\delta_{L,R}| = 10^\circ$ (c.f. appendix \ref{app:strong}) which leads to a $20\%$ uncertainty.
-Amongst the LD contributions the combination $l_L^2 + l_R^2$ is taken from experiment but the ratio $l_L/l_R$ which we took from \cite{KSW95} could have uncertainties, say, at the $20\%$-level.
-Adding the three sources discussed above in quadrature, as they would seem uncorrelated, we get about $45\%$ uncertainty.
+The major uncertainty comes from the estimate of the ${\cal O}_8$ matrix elements which we estimate to be around $35\%$ \cite{Dimou:2012un}.
+Then there is the phase of the WA contribution, $\delta_{L,R}$, for which we assign an uncertainty $ |\delta_{L,R}| = 45^\circ$ {based on the estimate that the radiative corrections of WA could be of equal size as leading order with maximal $90^\circ$-phase.
+Note that more than $90\%$ degrees itself is again unrealistic since the rate suggests that the interference is not destructive.
+In summary, this leads to an uncertainty of approximately $30\%$.} Amongst the LD contributions the combination $l_L^2 + l_R^2$ is taken from experiment but the ratio $l_L/l_R$ which we took from \cite{Janowski:2021yvz} could have uncertainties, say, at the $20\%$-level.
+Adding the three sources discussed above in quadrature, as they would seem uncorrelated, we get about $50\%$ uncertainty.
 A few additional remarks are in order.
-In appendix \ref{app:ACPSM} we estimate the SM contribution to be of the order of $10^{-4}$ which is negligible.
-Furthermore we refrain from including at this point the uncertainty due to the $C_7$-effect discussed in appendix \ref{app:ACP87}.
+In App.~\ref{app:ACPSM} we estimate the SM contribution to be of the order of $10^{-4}$ which is negligible.
+Furthermore we refrain from including at this point the uncertainty due to the $C_7$-effect discussed in App.~\ref{app:ACP87}.
 We would like to mention though that it cannot be excluded, depending on the model and the LD phase, that the $C_7$ and $C_8$-effect conspire to cancel significantly in the CP-asymmetry.